plone/volto/docs/source/client/actions/linkintegrity.md

 The Plone user interface will use those stored relations to show a warning when you try to delete a content object that is still referenced elsewhere.
 Link integrity avoids broken links ("breaches") in the site.

-This check includes content objects that are located within a content object ("folderish content").
+This check includes content objects that are located within a content object (`folderish content`).

 The `@linkintegrity` endpoint returns the list of reference breaches.
 If there are none, it will return an empty list (`[]`).